kiLeo13/DiscordBot/README.md

 >
 > This bot isn't intended to be a public bot or whatever you may think, this is a bot for a specific server and I do not recommend you using it on your server.
 >
-> If you still want to use it on your server for some weird and dumb reason, DM me on Discord and I will send you the invitations link :3
+> If you still want to use it on your server for some weird and dumb reason, DM me on Discord and I will send you the invitation link :3

 ## Features